 What is the Community Newsroom?

-Our Community Newsroom is a place drop-by to tell us what they think, pick up a copy of the Govanhill Magazine, or book time to speak to one of our journalists about a story they think we should be working on.
+Our Community Newsroom is a place where people drop-by to tell us what they think, pick up a copy of the Govanhill Magazine, or book time to speak to one of our journalists about a story they think we should be working on.
 It’s a venue for our community training sessions, discussions and social events, a place to make real world connections not possible online.
 Our shop window features headlines from recent stories helping our journalism be visible in our community.

 It also gives our teams of journalists a sustainable co-working environment, for freelancers as well as our journalists and local groups can hire out our meeting space or a pay-what-you-can basis too, creating a work environment that’s ripe for collaboration and for finding new ways of doing things.